 Let’s take a look at our stock sheet with these attributes added:

 Now we have a lot more stock data on our sheet.

 - Priceopen.
 This is the price of the stock when the market first opens.
 Many analysts look at open prices for comparisons and for signals.

 - Change.
-This is the amount of change the stock has undergone since the previous day’s close.
+This is the amount of price change the stock has undergone since the previous day’s close.
 This can show how much trading is being done outside of market hours.

 - Changepct.
-This is the percentage of change since the previous day’s close.
+This is the percentage change since the previous day’s close.
 This can indicate how excited people are about this stock after hours.

 You can use any of these attributes very easily, as long as you know the ticker of the stock you’re trying to track.
 But it should be noted that any of these points of data are merely a form of data analytics; none of them can guarantee any information about the stock or the company.